 Research is central to our activities.
 It helps maintain our position at the forefront of the management discipline and at the same time enriches the learning experience of our students.
 Doctoral students are a central part of our flourishing research activity.
-Our ESRC approved Management Research MPhil/PhD degree programme owes its success to the quality of the Department of Management's staff and inter-disciplinary nature of the research being conducted.
+Our ESRC approved Management Research MPhil/PhD degree programme owes its success to the quality of the School's staff and inter-disciplinary nature of the research being conducted.

 We do not consider any applications until we have received all supporting documents, including references.
 Please note that we strongly advise applicants to find a potential supervsior before submitting your application.
 Please have a look at the Research Portal with full list and details of our academics.
 We aim to contact applicants within 6-8 weeks of receiving the complete application package.

 All students are registered for an MPhil in the first instance.
 After 12 months (or part time equivalent), when they have demonstrated that a PhD is a feasible objective, their registration is changed to that of a PhD candidate.
 The MPhil and PhD programmes are ESRC and CASE recognised.

 Funding opportunities in the School

 The School of Management & Business at King’s College London invites applications for a number of funded, full-time PhD studentships to start in the 2017-18 academic year.

 The School is one of the leading academic centres in management and business in the UK and has an outstanding reputation for the quality of its research and teaching.
 It is ranked 6th out of 119 business and management departments in the Complete University Guide 2017 and is listed in the top 10 for research output in Business & Management in the 2014 Research Excellence Framework.